AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 * **`p`** (Object) Parameters object.
     * **`p._orderId`** (string) ID of the Order for which to set the price, as a 32-byte hexadecimal value.
 (To get the order ID for a specific Order, call the function `augur.api.Order.getOrderId`.)
     * **`p._price`**  (string) New price with which to update the Order.
     * **`p._betterOrderId`** (string) Order ID of an existing Order on the Order Book with the next-best price with respect to the Order this transaction is intending to create, as a 32-byte hexadecimal value.
+Used to reduce gas costs when sorting.
 Can be obtained by calling `augur.trading.getBetterWorseOrders`.
     * **`p._worseOrderId`** (string) Order ID of an existing Order on the Order Book with the next-worse price with respect to the Order this transaction is intending to create, as a 32-byte hexadecimal value.
+Used to reduce gas costs when sorting.
 Can be obtained by calling `augur.trading.getBetterWorseOrders`.
     * **`p.tx`** (Object) Object containing details about how this transaction should be made.
         * **`p.tx.to`** (string) Ethereum contract address on which to call this function, as a 20-byte hexadecimal string.
         * **`p.tx.gas`** (string) Gas limit to use when submitting this transaction, as a hexadecimal string.